gmcmillan100/docs/freebsd.md

 sqlite3-3.25.1                 SQL database engine in a C library ...
 ```
-Install a new package fro the remote repository:
+Install a new package from the remote repository:

 ```
 # pkg install sqlite3-3.8.10.2